NVSSC8/Azure-Secure-Web-Application-Deployment/README.md

 ---

-## 📸 Documentation
+## 📄 Documentation

-A detailed step-by-step explanation with architecture and screenshots is available here:
+A detailed project PDF is included in this repository.
+It contains the complete step-by-step deployment process, architecture explanation, and screenshots.

+Please refer to the uploaded PDF file above:

-latest end to end web application- final draft.pdf`
+**latest end to end web application - final draft.pdf**
 ---

 ## 🌐 Demo Status